 Three paradigm shifts

-Another point to Pearson’s view is that already in the years 1960’s, artists were already using computers for creative purposes.
+Another point to Pearson’s view is that already in the 1960’s, artists were using computers for creative purposes.
 Several shifts of paradigm have been needed for this to happen.

 From static to dynamic objects

 The first paradigm shift arises because working with a computer requires transitioning from viewing the art object as a static entity, detached from the artist and the viewer.
 Instead, a new perspective emerges, wherein the artwork transforms into a dynamic object that interacts with the artist and the viewer.
 Furthermore, technology facilitates a "conversation" involving the artist, the machine, and the evolving artwork within the creative process.
 This aligns closely with the principles outlined in the Unstable Media manifesto discussed in the previous section.
 The creation process and the artwork itself, under this paradigm, evolve into a cybernetic system where a feedback loop becomes an integral aspect of the piece.
 We will delve into this in more detail in the next section.